 Do you have a family vacation coming up in the near future and plan on taking your pooch along with you?
 Well, with all the pet-friendly hotels and pet specialty restaurants available, more and more families are actually traveling with their pets these days.
 Of course, the process isn’t as easy as picking up your dog and heading out on the open road.
 In fact, if your dog has never even been in the car or van before, you might not even know how he or she is going to respond.
 Your dog could whine and vomit the whole time.
 This will completely ruin the experience.
-It is imperative that you make sure you do everything in your power to prepare for the trip in advance.
+It is imperative that you make sure you do everything in your power to prepare for the trip in advance, like putting your companion through the proper dog training.
+If your dog seems that they are not ready for a trip look into pet boarding places for them to stay.

 Keep Your Dog Restricted In The Vehicle